sysyMC/GEMASS/README.rst

 GEMASS Computational Sociology
 ==============================

 This is the repository of the GEMASS lab.
-This french acronym stands for *Sorbonne Sociological Analysis Methods Study Group*.
+This french acronym stands for *Sociological Analysis Methods Study Group of Sorbonne*.
 The lab is affiliated with Sorbonne University and CNRS, *National Centre for Scientific Research*.

 General description
 ___________________